Qantas CEO to step down early as airline's reputation under scrutiny

 Joyce's early retirement will see CEO Designate Vanessa Hudson, the first woman to lead the century-old airline, take charge on Wednesday.

+Controversies involving Qantas, including the granting of a premium airport lounge membership to Prime Minister Anthony Albanese's son and its opposition to Qatar Airways adding additional flights to Australia have led to many recent newspaper headlines and editorials in the country.

+The airline's share price had also taken a battering, falling 13% since the start of August amid questions over whether it had maximised profits at the expense of its longer-term reputation with customers.

-Joyce, who served as the airline's CEO for 15 years, said: "In the last few weeks, the focus on Qantas and events of the past make it clear to me that the company needs to move ahead with its renewal as a priority."
+"In the last few weeks, the focus on Qantas and events of the past make it clear to me that the company needs to move ahead with its renewal as a priority," said Joyce, who served as the airline's CEO for 15 years.

-Last week, the Australian Competition and Consumer Commission (ACCC) said in a court filing that the carrier broke consumer law when it sold tickets to more than 8,000 flights between May and July 2022 without disclosing they had been cancelled.

-"This transition comes at what is obviously a challenging time for Qantas and its people," Qantas Chairman Richard Goyder said of Joyce's early departure.
-"We have an important job to do in restoring the public's confidence in the kind of company we are, and that’s what the board is focused on, and what the management under Vanessa's leadership will do."
+Chairman Richard Goyder said the executive transition came at a "challenging time" for the airline and its staff.

+"We have an important job to do in restoring the public's confidence in the kind of company we are, and that’s what the board is focused on, and what the management under Vanessa's leadership will do," Goyder said in a statement.

 (Reporting by Aishwarya Nair in Bengaluru; Editing by Jamie Freed)